atrathbone/Ghost-Hunt-Meltdown/projectPlan.md

 -allow for boxes to be blocking line of sight
 -change fps to 30 and create a frame counter for movement/ animation-DONE -animate sprites-DONE
--make ghosts move/change direction facing
+-make ghosts move/change direction facing-DONE
--create a fail state for when the player is seen (game should reset) -create win state for when player reaches the door -create a level loader to load different level configurations and wire it up to win state -add sound
+-create a fail state for when the player is seen (game should reset)-DONE -create win state for when player reaches the door -create a level loader to load different level configurations and wire it up to win state -add sound